 Note that third-party sites are not government-sponsored websites, and record availability may differ from official channels.

 Anyone can request copies of Kentucky Criminal Court records from Circuit Clerks in the various counties of the Commonwealth.
 First, check the Kentucky Judicial Directory to look up the contact information of the Circuit Clerk in the county where the case was filed.
 Call the Clerk’s Office to enquire about the availability of the records and other requirements for obtaining copies of these records.
 Calling ahead gives the Clerk ample time to search for and prepare those records.
 It takes time to locate records stored in the archive.

 Other information to ask when calling a Kentucky Circuit Court Clerk’s Office to obtain criminal case records include:

 - Business hours, if submitting a request in person

 - Mailing address, if submitting a mail request

 Circuit Clerk’s Offices may provide plain (regular photocopy) and certified copies of court records and charge differently for them.
 Cash is usually accepted for payment when requesting copies of court records in person.
 Checks and money order are acceptable for mail requests.

 How Do I Request Criminal History Records in Kentucky?

 The Administrative Office of the Courts (AOC) provides criminal record reports for Kentucky.
 Individuals, businesses, and government agencies can submit requests for these reports.
 The AOC charges $25 for each request for criminal history records.
-The criminal records provided by the AOC comes from CourtNet 2.0 and does not include arrest records.
+The criminal records provided by the AOC comes from CourtNet 2.0 and does not include arrest records or inmate records.

 The AOC allows the public to request/order criminal history reports online, in person, and by mail.